-When you port existing workloads to Databricks Delta, you should be aware of the following simplifications and differences compared with the data sources provided by Apache Spark and Apache Hive.
+When you migrate workloads to Delta Lake, you should be aware of the following simplifications and differences compared with the data sources provided by Apache Spark and Apache Hive.

-Delta handles the following operations automatically, which you should never perform manually:
+Delta Lake handles the following operations automatically, which you should never perform manually:

 REFRESH TABLEafter changes.

-- Delta automatically tracks the set of partitions present in a table and updates the list as data is added or removed.
+- Add and remove partitions: Delta Lake automatically tracks the set of partitions present in a table and updates the list as data is added or removed.
 As a result, there is no need to run

 ALTER TABLE [ADD|DROP] PARTITIONor

-- As an optimization, you may sometimes directly load the partition of data you are interested in.
+- Load a single partition: As an optimization, you may sometimes directly load the partition of data you are interested in.
 For example,

 spark.read.parquet("/data/date=2017-01-01").
-This is unnecessary with Delta, since it can quickly scan the list of files to find the list of relevant ones.
+This is unnecessary with Delta Lake, since it can quickly read the list of files from the transaction log to find the relevant ones.
 If you are interested in a single partition, specify it using a

 WHEREclause.
 For example,